ihsotas0/Interfaced/notes/plot_outline.md

 backpacks carrying all of their gear.
 Manoj, revealed to be at a small overclock of 1:4 using Merc, guides them to an old hydrogen car which Habib unlocks with a small hacking tablet.
-The three steal the car and begin driving to the city center at Olana.
+The three steal the car and begin driving to the city center at Oolana.
 Elliot debates Manoj, Habib, and Rafael at the same time about identity of ihsotas.

 ### Chapter 3: ihsotas: Aah-choo!